Experimental Advanced Superconducting Tokamak

-The Experimental Advanced Superconducting Tokamak (EAST), internal designation HT-7U (Hefei Tokamak 7 Upgrade), is an experimental superconducting tokamak magnetic fusion energy reactor in Hefei, China.
-The Hefei Institutes of Physical Science is conducting the experiment for the Chinese Academy of Sciences.
-It has operated since 2006.
+The Experimental Advanced Superconducting Tokamak (EAST), also known as HT-7U (Hefei Tokamak 7 Upgrade), is an experimental superconducting tokamak magnetic fusion energy reactor in Hefei, China.
+Operated by the Hefei Institutes of Physical Science conducting its experiments for the Chinese Academy of Sciences, EAST began its operations in 2006.
+EAST is part of the international ITER program after China joined the initiative in 2003 and acts as a testbed for ITER technologies.
+On January 20, 2025, it sustained plasma for 1066 seconds.

-It is the first tokamak to employ superconducting toroidal and poloidal magnets.
-It aims for plasma pulses of up to 1,000 seconds.
+EAST was the first tokamak to utilize superconducting coils to establish both the toroidal and poloidal magnetic fields.

-Since China is a member of the international ITER project, it is hoped that EAST will provide new impetus for its further development.

 History

 EAST followed China's first superconducting tokamak device, dubbed HT-7, built by the Institute of Plasma Physics in partnership with Russia in the early 1990s.

-The project was proposed in 1996 and approved in 1998.
+It was first proposed in 1996 and approved in 1998.
 According to a 2003 schedule, buildings and site facilities were to be constructed by 2003.
 Tokamak assembly was to take place from 2003 through 2005.

-Construction was completed in March 2006 and on September 28, 2006, "first plasma" was achieved.
+Construction was completed in March 2006.

 According to official reports, the project's budget is CNY ¥300 million (approximately US$37 million), some 1/15 to 1/20 the cost of a comparable reactor built in other countries.

 Phase I

-On September 28, 2006, first plasma was achieved—the first test lasted nearly three seconds, and generated an electric current of 200 kiloamperes.

-By Jan 2007 "the reactor created a plasma lasting nearly five seconds and generating an electric current of 500 kilo amperes".
+EAST entered its first commissioning phase around March 2006.
+Shortly after, in-vessel components and diagnostics were assembled.

+During initial operation, EAST was able to successfully generate its first plasma on September 28, 2006 in a nearly three second long test, reaching an electric current of 200 kiloamperes.
+By January 2007, the reactor had progressed to creating a plasma that could last nearly five seconds and generate currents up to 500 kiloamperes.
-On November 7, 2010, EAST achieved its first H-mode plasma by LHW alone.

-In May 2011, EAST became the first tokamak to successfully sustain H-Mode plasma for over 30 seconds at ~50 million Kelvin.
+Three years later, EAST was able to achieve a key milestone on November 7, 2010, achieving an H-mode plasma by low hybrid wave (LHW) injection alone.
+This was shortly followed by further success, where EAST became the first tokamak to successfully sustain H-Mode plasma for over 30 seconds at ~50 million Kelvin in May 2011.